Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Abstract

 \section{Abstract}

-With the bomb ignited by ChatGPT, Transformer-based Large Language Models (LLMs) have paved a revolutionary path toward Artificial General Intelligence (AGI) and have been applied in diverse areas as knowledge bases, human interfaces, and dynamic agents.
-However, a prevailing limitation exists: many current LLMs, constrained by resources, are primarily pre-trained on shorter texts, rendering them less effective for longer-context prompts, commonly encountered in real-world settings.
-In this paper, we present a comprehensive survey focusing on the advancement of model architecture in Transformer-based LLMs to optimize long-context capabilities across all stages from pre-training to inference.
-We firstly delineate and analyze the problems of handling long-context input and output with the current Transformer-based models.
-Then, we mainly offer a holistic taxonomy to navigate the landscape of Transformer upgrades on architecture to solve these problems.
-Afterward, we provide the investigation on wildly used evaluation necessities tailored for long-context LLMs, including datasets, metrics, and baseline models, as well as some amazing optimization toolkits like libraries, systems, and compilers to augment LLMs' efficiency and efficacy across different stages.
-Finally, we further discuss the predominant challenges and potential avenues for future research in this domain.
-Additionally, we have established a repository where we curate relevant literature with real-time updates at \url{https://github.com/Strivin0311/long-llms-learning}.
+Transformer-based Large Language Models (LLMs) have been applied in diverse areas such as knowledge bases, human interfaces, and dynamic agents, and marking a stride towards achieving Artificial General Intelligence (AGI).
+However, current LLMs are predominantly pretrained on short text snippets, which compromises their effectiveness in processing the long-context prompts that are frequently encountered in practical scenarios.
+This article offers a comprehensive survey of the recent advancement in Transformer-based LLM architectures aimed at enhancing the long-context capabilities of LLMs throughout the entire model lifecycle, from pre-training through to inference.
+We first delineate and analyze the problems of handling long-context input and output with the current Transformer-based models.
+We then provide a taxonomy and the landscape of upgrades on Transformer architecture to solve these problems.
+Afterwards, we provide an investigation on wildly used evaluation necessities tailored for long-context LLMs, including datasets, metrics, and baseline models, as well as optimization toolkits such as libraries, frameworks, and compilers to boost the efficacy of LLMs across different stages in runtime.
+Finally, we discuss the challenges and potential avenues for future research.
+A curated repository of relevant literature, continuously updated, is available at~\url{https://github.com/Strivin0311/long-llms-learning}.